mkandes/galyleo/README.md

 If you need to `module load` any software packages into the environment for your Jupyter notebook session, you can do so by including them as a comma-separated list to the `--env-modules` option in your `launch` command.
-Each software module included in the list will be load prior to starting your `jupyter` notebook server.
+Each software module included in the list will be loaded prior to starting your `jupyter` notebook server.

 In some cases, the `--env-modules` command-line option may be the only one you need to define your software environment.
 For example, if you